dgkanatsios/AzureContainerInstancesManagement/README.md

 For the scale out to work, user (optionally) has to manually fill values for the following environment variables:
 - `MOUNT_STORAGE_ACCOUNT_NAME`: the name of a storage account, will be mounted during boot
 - `MOUNT_STORAGE_ACCOUNT_KEY`: the key for this storage account
 - `CONTAINER_GROUP_TEMPLATE`: the ARM template for the container group that will be deployed.
-You can use the contents of [this](/various/defaultContainerGroupTemplate.json) file as a starting point (same file you can use for the OpenArena demo).
+You can use the contents of [this](/various/defaultContainerGroupTemplate.json) file as a starting point (you can modify this file and use it for the OpenArena demo).

 The autoscaling is considered work in progress but can be used as a starting point for you to establish your own rules.